HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 | 4 |  Patient | Update Task (completed and .Output includes chosen contact) | [Patient Task](Task-SDOHCC-TaskPatientMakeAppointmentCompletedExample.html) with status changed |
 {:.grid}

-#### Review Material
+#### Review Material Request
-Here we provide a detailed view of an interaction between a patient application and a requester (provider, CBO or CPP) for providing review materials.
+Here we provide a detailed view of an interaction between a patient application and a requester (provider, CBO or CP) for providing review materials.

 <object data="PatientReview.svg" type="image/svg+xml"></object>
 <br>